 As you’ve no doubt guessed, bat bugs feed on bat blood.
-You’ll find bat bugs living alongside bats inside an attic, chimney, and other dark places wherever bats are found.
+You’ll find bat bugs living alongside bats inside an attic, a chimney, and other dark places wherever bats are found.

 In homes where bats have left, bat bugs search for other food sources, which can be human blood.